- Category

 Ukrainian high jump world record holder Yaroslava Mahuchikh woke up from her nap, put on her yellow sneakers, smiled, and went on to win a gold medal at the 2024 Summer Olympics, clearing an impressive 2 meters (6,56 feet).
 Here’s what you need to know about the Ukrainian athlete who captivated the audience with her carefree attitude before her Olympic performance.

-Just a month before her gold-medal performance, Mahuchikh made headlines by clearing a remarkable 2.10 meters (6.89 feet), breaking the long-standing 2.09-meter (6.86 feet) record set by Bulgaria’s Stefka Kostadinova in 1987.
-Expectations for her performance at the Paris Olympics were at an all-time high.
+Just a month before her gold-medal performance, Mahuchikh made headlines by setting a new women’s high jump world record with an incredible 2.10-meter (6.88-foot) leap at the Diamond League meet in Paris.
+She broke the 37-year-old record of 2.09 meters (6.86 feet), held by Bulgaria’s Stefka Kostadinova since 1987.
+Expectations for her performance at the Paris Olympics were higher than ever.

 In the final, Mahuchikh’s primary competition came from Australia’s reigning Olympic silver medalist, Nicola Olyslagers, who had outjumped Mahuchikh in the Tokyo 2020 final, leaving the Ukrainian with bronze.
 Now in Paris, both athletes cleared 1.98 meters (6.5 feet), setting up a head-to-head battle for gold at 2.00 meters (6.56 feet).
 Mahuchikh took the lead, clearing the bar on her first attempt, while Olyslagers needed three jumps to advance to 2.02 meters.